phesketh-igtp/RutiSeq-nf/README.md

 If you are adding new data to an existing database generated with this pipeline, the <code>--outdir</code> MUST be be given the path to that database.

-# To do
+# <u>To be done</u>
+- **Pairwise workflow**:
+  - trubleshoot MTBseq running in the final pairwise analysis
+- **Summary workflow**
+  - Create modules for all individual components
+  - Write HTML Quatro results for the summary workflow
   - Ensure that the resistance type for each genomes (from TB-Profiler) is sources from the who-only results from TB-profiler
+  - Create datbase summary figures:
+    - number of genomes
+    - distribution of lineages
+    - number of clusters
+    - identification of new clsuters
+    - expanding clusters
+    - merging clusters (at higher SNP levels)